CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    \newpage

-1. Use **File Explorer** to navigate to the folder containing your final version of your project `VideoRentalStore_Part2` in your lab folder.
+1. Use **File Explorer** to navigate to the folder containing your final version of your program `VideoRentalStore_Part2` in your lab folder.
    Copy and paste this project in the same folder, and then right-click on the copy to rename it as `VideoRentalStore_Part3`.
 Launch VS Express and use it to open the project `VideoRentalStore_Part3`.